 - Login user name and terminal address, which is mapped to the client location.
 This is picked up for every individual Citrix session, user name, and terminal IP address, and allows for Citrix client groupings by location and further reporting on location-specific performance, represented by ICA latency and Apdex rating per location.

 The delivery approach that we’ve taken for this extension differs slightly from that of other Dynatrace features: the extension is installed using a Windows MSI package.
 While it’s independent of OneAgent, it should be installed on top of the OneAgent.
 In the other words, first deploy OneAgent to your Citrix VDAs, then deploy the extension MSI.

 1. Deploy Dynatrace OneAgent

 Deploy OneAgent on Citrix VDAs in order to monitor the infrastructure performance, compute and disk resources, and infrastructure dependencies.
-This is part of a regular OneAgent installation.
-Note that while Citrix RUM can run without OneAgent, we don’t recommend it, as it limits the value of the entire solution.
+This is part of an infrastructure-monitoring only OneAgent setup.

 The NetScaler application delivery controller is often the initial interface for Citrix infrastructures.
 Dynatrace provides a dedicated extension for monitoring NetScaler.
 This extra infrastructure monitoring component completes Citrix application delivery channel monitoring with Dynatrace.